prebid/prebid.github.io/dev-docs/modules/userid-submodules/liveintent.md

 }
 ```

-**Note:** `uid2` is exposed as part of 'lipb' as well as separately as `uid2`. `medianet`, `magnite`, `bidswitch`, `index`, `pubmatic` and `openx` behave the same way.
+**Note:** `uid2` is exposed as part of `lipb` as well as separately as `uid2`. `medianet`, `magnite`, `bidswitch`, `pubmatic`, `openx` and `index` behave the same way.

-For the attributes `lipbid` (nonID), `uid2`, `medianet`, `magnite`, `bidswitch`, `index`, `pubmatic` and `openx`, there is also support for their conversion into OpenRTB EIDS format.
+For the attributes `lipbid` (nonID), `uid2`, `medianet`, `magnite`, `bidswitch`, `pubmatic`, `openx` and `index`, there is also support for their conversion into OpenRTB EIDS format.
 Please refer to [userId.md](../userId.md) for more information on conversion and [Example of eids array generated by UserId Module](https://github.com/prebid/Prebid.js/blob/master/modules/userId/eids.md) for output format examples.

 ### Requesting uid2

 An attribute that requires special mention here is 'uid2'.
 If this attribute is resolved by the ID sub-module, it will be exposed in the same format as from the Unified ID 2.0 user ID module.
-If both the LiveIntent module and the uid2 module manage to resolve an uid2, the one from the uid2 module will be used.
+If both, the LiveIntent module and the uid2 module manage to resolve an uid2, the one with the highest priority according to the configuration will be used.
+See [User ID Module](../userId.md#prebid-multiple-identifiers-populated-by-user-id-submodule) documentation for more information.

 Enabling this option in addition to the uid2 module is an easy way to increase your uid2 resolution rates.
 Example configuration to enable uid2 resolution:

 ```javascript
 pbjs.setConfig({